aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 * Inference results storage using Amazon DynamoDB
 * Notifications using Amazon SNS
 * Monitoring & Alerting using Amazon CloudWatch

+For more details, refer to the [blog post](https://aws.amazon.com/lookout-for-vision/)

 ---------------
 ### Index